dylanr19/react-chat-app/README.md

 ## About The Project

-This is my first personal project built with **ReactJS** and **C#**.
+This is my first portfolio project built with **ReactJS** and **C#**.
 It is a messaging webapp that allows users to communicate in real-time.
-I created this project for learning purposes.
+For the design i took inspiration from existing messaging apps like slack & discord.

 ## See the App in Action